 The following tests may be done:

 The goals of treatment are to:

 - Save the person's life

 A hospital stay is needed.
 The health care team will regularly check:

-The patient should be tested, and if needed, treated for other medical problems that can occur with alcohol use.
-Such problems may include:
+Treatment may be needed for other medical problems that can occur with alcohol use, including:

 Delirium tremens is serious and may be life-threatening.
 Some symptoms related to alcohol withdrawal may last for a year or more, including:

 Complications can include: